jespy94/Manage-Your-Food/README.md

 	A user can press on a particular inventory’s name and they will be taken to the inventory’s detail page.
 	The detail page will have the inventory’s name, their food items, and an Add button.
 	To add a food item to the inventory, the user can press on the Add button and a dialogue will pop up.
 	The user can enter the food item’s name, purchase date, and expiration date.
+The dates should be in MM/dd/YYYY format.
 	If the user wants to finish adding the item to the inventory, they can press Add, but if they do not want to add the item, then they can press Cancel to stop the process.
 	If the user has created an item but they wish to delete it, then they can press the trash can icon next to the food item’s purchase and expiry date.
 	A dialogue will pop up to confirm the deletion; if the user presses Delete, then the item will be deleted, but if the user presses Cancel, then the item will not be deleted.